tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/loop.md

 ## loop - With default loop interval

-`loop` DSL allows you to start loop synchronously which means rest of the code written after loop will not be executed until `stopWhen` condition written inside loop becomes true.
+The `loop` DSL allows you to start a "blocking" loop so that the rest of the code after loop will not be executed until `stopWhen` condition written inside loop becomes true.
-You can use this DSL when you want to iteratively perform some actions until certain condition becomes true. loop without providing any minimum interval uses default interval of `50 milliseconds`.
+You can use this DSL when you want to iteratively perform some actions until certain condition becomes true.
-Default `loopInterval`is used to reduce cpu contention.
+An interval can be provided to set the minimum period of the loop, where every iteration of loop will at least wait for minimum provided interval before executing next iteration.
+Otherwise, the default interval is `50 milliseconds`.

-Following example demonstrate the usage of `loop` DSL without providing custom loop interval.
+The following example demonstrates the usage of the `loop` DSL with the default interval.
-In the loop body, motor is being moved by 10 degrees in every iteration of the loop.
+In the loop body, a motor is being "moved" by 10 degrees in every iteration of the loop.
-Loop will be terminated when motor's current position reaches to expected position which is `100 degrees` in this case.
+The loop will be terminated when motor's current position reaches the expected position of 100 degrees.

 Kotlin
 :   @@snip [LoopExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LoopExample.kts) { #loop-default-interval }

 ## loop - With custom minimum loop interval

-`loop` DSL allows you to provide minimum loop interval and starts loop synchronously.
-Every iteration of loop will at least wait for minimum provided interval before executing next iteration.

-Following example demonstrate the usage of `loop` DSL by providing custom loop interval.
+The following example demonstrates the usage of the `loop` DSL by providing a custom loop interval.

 Kotlin
 :   @@snip [LoopExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LoopExample.kts) { #loop-custom-interval }